 “I knew you were up to something, some sort of dark arts trickery,” Astavis growled as Amar and Jon backed up into the kitchen.

 Astavis swung his rapier at Jon’s legs, but in a flash, Jon deflected the blow with the nearest weapon he could grab: a chair.
 With both rage and grace, Astavis rained blows against Jon and the helpless chair.
-Even with his heightened senses, Jon found himself trapped on the defensive and slowly and literally being backed into a corner by Astavis’ swordsmanship.
+Even with his heightened senses, Jon found himself trapped on the defensive and slowly being backed into a corner by Astavis’ swordsmanship.

 “Hey, what’s that on your arm?”
 Amar shouted in panic.